kaosf/earthquake-plugin-autohash/README.md

 ⚡ :autohash tag1 tag2
 ```

-Then, ` #tag1 #tag2` is added the tail of your tweets automatically.
+Then, ` #tag1 #tag2` is added to the tail of your tweets automatically.

 Reset hash tags.